-Figure 47 shows that the SAN Volume Controller is running on battery power because main power has been lost.
+Figure 58 on page 81 shows that the SAN Volume Controller is running on battery power because main power has been lost.
 All I/O operations have stopped.
 The node is saving cluster metadata and node cache data to the internal disk drive.
 When the progress bar reaches zero, the node powers off.

-Note: When input power is restored to the uninterruptible power supply, the SAN Volume Controller is turned on without the front panel power button being pressed.
+Note: When input power is restored to the uninterruptible power supply, the SAN Volume Controller turns on without the front panel power button being pressed.

-Figure 47.
+Figure 58.
 Power failure display